 Retrievers were good at finding waterfowl thanks to their ability to swim, while Spaniels and Settlers were more adept at catching grassland birds like quail and pheasant.

 Notably, dogs from this group have thick, water-repellent fur, an evolution of their hunting instinct.

 These reliable dogs were formerly bred to perform duties of importance.
 These strong, dependable, and intelligent animals are ancient breeds.

 They were used to help with various tasks like acting as watchdogs and pulling carts and sleds.

 Dogs from this group include Siberian Huskies, Great Danes, Doberman Pinschers, Rottweilers and Akitas.

 The Hound Group

-Dogs from this group are the ones with the strongest smelling senses.
-Also originally bred for hunting, these pups used their superior sniffing skills to pursue a warm-blooded quarry.
+Dogs from this group are the ones with the most vital smelling senses.
+Also initially bred for hunting, these pups used their superior sniffing skills to pursue a warm-blooded quarry.

 In today’s world, they are a popular breed for law enforcement.
-Dogs from this group that you probably know of are Beagles, Basset Hounds, Greyhounds, and Bloodhounds.
+You probably know that dogs from this group are Beagles, Basset Hounds, Greyhounds, and Bloodhounds.